Sook Ching: Singapore

 Singapore's National Heritage Board (NHB) uses the term Sook Ching in its publications.
+In Chinese languages, the term (肅清) means, among other things, "eradication" or "purge".

 Planning of the massacre

 According to postwar testimony taken from a war correspondent embedded with the 25th army, Colonel Hishakari Takafumi, an order to kill 50,000 Chinese, 20 percent of the total, was issued by senior officials on Yamashita's operations staff, either from Lieutenant Colonel Tsuji Masanobu, Chief of Planning and Operations, or Major Hayashi Tadahiko, Chief of Staff.

 Hirofumi Hayashi, a professor of politics at a university and the co-director of the Center for Research and Documentation on Japan's War Responsibility, writes that the massacre was premeditated, and that "the Chinese in Singapore were regarded as anti-Japanese even before the Japanese military landed".
 It is also clear from the passage below that the massacre was to be extended to the Chinese in Malaya as well.

-After the Japanese military occupied Singapore, they were aware that the local Chinese population was loyal to the Republic of China.
-Some Chinese had been financing the National Revolutionary Army in the Second Sino-Japanese War through a series of fund-raising propagandist events.

-Targeted groups

-The Japanese military authorities defined the following as "undesirables":